Keerthi-Vasan-Adhithan/TSA_EXP5/README.md

 To Illustrates how to perform time series analysis and decomposition on Apple stock price dataset.

 ### ALGORITHM:
-1. Import the required packages like pandas and numpy
+1. Import the required packages like pandas.
-2. Read the data using the pandas
+2. Load the dataset using pandas.
-3. Perform the decomposition process for the required data.
+3. Use the seasonal_decompose function to break down the time series data into trend, seasonal, and residual components.
-4. Plot the data according to need, either seasonal_decomposition or trend plot.
+4. Plot the seasonal decomposition, trend, and residuals.
-5. Display the overall results.
+5. Summarize and show the decomposition results.

 ### PROGRAM:
 ```PY